How to Survive the Summer on a Gluten-Free Diet

 For some people, exposure to gluten might mean a few days of digestive discomfort.
 But for people with Celiac disease, exposure to gluten can be damaging or worse.
 And that’s no way to celebrate summer.

-If your first picnic priority is to remain gluten-free, here’s what you need to know to survive a summer of food and fun:
+If your first picnic priority is to remain gluten-free, here’s what you need to know to survive a summer of food and fun and avoid gluten cross contamination::

 Beware of cross contamination